Rating: ![]()

 Animation Production: J.C.
 Staff

-Available in the US from US Manga Corps on bilingual DVD (buy from RightStuf).
-Was previously also available on a single subtitled or dubbed VHS volume.
+Formerly available in North America from US Manga Corps on bilingual DVD, and prior to that on a single subtitled or dubbed volume.